timofeysie/quallasuyu/README.md

 const auth0Client = new Auth();
 ```

 (After setting up the backend which included installing the dotenv lib to hide the Auth0 secrets from GitHub, how do we hide these secrets in the front end?
-When the app is deployed, there will be server settings which are service depedant.
+When the app is deployed, there will be server settings which are service dependant.
 But locally, can the front end also use that lib to get the secrets in the .env file?
 Looks like we can do the same thing we did in the Node app in the frontend also.)

 Somewhere like the navbar, this:
 ```